 What Are Atypical Antidepressants?

-Atypical antidepressants are medications that have the ability to alleviate or eliminate symptoms of depression but do so in a way that is unlike the mechanisms of action seen in common antidepressants.
-The majority of these medications are not well-known, and many doctors will only prescribe them if other types of depression medications have been demonstrated not to work, or they have produced significant side effects.
+The atypical antidepressants list includes medications that have the ability to alleviate or eliminate symptoms of Major Depressive Disorder (MDD) but do so in a way that is unlike the mechanisms of action of common antidepressants.
+The majority of these medications are not well-known, and many doctors will only prescribe them if other types of depression medications have been demonstrated not to work, or they have produced significant and intolerable side effects.

-The number of atypical depression medications is not as large as, say, that seen on a tricyclic antidepressants list.
-Additionally, some are used in other countries but have not been approved by the FDA for use in the U.S. However, there are multiple medications a doctor can choose from.
+The number of medications in the atypical antidepressants list is not as large as, say, that seen on a tricyclic antidepressants list.
+Additionally, some are used in other countries but have not been approved by the FDA for use in the United States..
+However, there are multiple medications a doctor can choose from.

 Atypical Antidepressants Mechanism Of Action

 Other classes of depression-fighting medications get their name based on a shared mechanism of action.
 For atypical antidepressants, the exact opposite is true – they get their name based on the fact that there is no mechanism of action that unites them.
 As such, the atypical antidepressants mechanism of action must be considered on a medication by medication basis.
 The MOAs of all the drugs in this group affect neurotransmitters in the brain, altering brain chemistry and changing communication within the brain’s circuitry.
 It is how they do this that varies.
 Some may target dopamine, others serotonin or norepinephrine, or any combination of the three.